 The Essential Fondue cookbook has 75 gooey recipes to try.
 It looks like you’ll be pretty busy testing them for “quality control!”
 You’ll find plenty of ways to use your cheese fondue dippers in this book.

-If you’re looking for a nice cheese fondue dippers pot for multiple people, take a look at the Cuisinart Electric Fondue Maker.
+If you’re looking for a nice cheese fondue dippers pot for multiple people, take a look at the Oyster Fondue Pot.

 We’ve reached the end of the Cheese Fondue Dippers.
 I hope you enjoyed it.